 Can I upgrade my Add-in Plus subscription to Pro?

 Of course!
 Please take a look at this guide for details.
-If you need further assistance or have any questions, contact us by clicking the “Submit a ticket” button at the bottom of this page.
+If you need further assistance or have any questions, contact us and we'll be happy to help.

 Can I edit a Pro Edition timeline in the Plus version of the add-in?